lukastrop/VCS_20221013_Eneba_test_project/README.md

    - Click Remove Top Item From Cart Button;
    - Click Remove Top Item From Cart Button;

-   Expected result: The shopping cart notification should contain that we have "2 products" added.
+   Expected result: The shopping cart pop up notification should contain  "Your cart is empty" message.

 8. Add items to wishlist: `Marketplace page`
     - Click on first item "Add to wishlist button";